Jazz guitar: styles and techniques

 Are there any other costs?
 Is there anything I need to bring?

 Play your guitar, acoustic or electric.
-Course materials will be supplied in the google classroom.
+Course materials will be supplied for class and available also in the google classroom.

 When I've finished, what course can I do next?